-J 215 Journalism Laboratory

-Work on the student publications.
+J 215 Journalism Laboratory 1 hour each term Work on the student publications.
 Given in coordination with J 216, 217, 218.

-J 216 Reporting I
+J 216 Reporting I 2 hours

 Basics of gathering and reporting news, with emphasis on accuracy and clarity of writing.
 J 215 required in conjunction with this course.